liverwust/git-branch-status/README.md

   * In arbitrary branch comparison reports, the green message indicates that the two compared branches are synchronized with each other.

+#### Configuration and post-processing

+Change the behavior of `git fetch` and the script's output formatting by tweaking settings in `gbs-config.sh.inc` (see the example) or by exporting GBS_\* environment variables.

+For example, rerun the command in the screenshot with additional options to produce output like `ps`, which can be more easily parsed using `awk`:

+![git-branch-status screen-shot plain][scrot2]

 ```
 USAGE: